 “It took me two years to get adjusted but once I did I felt like nothing was impossible,” Himal Aryal, now captain of Nepal’s Army wheelchair basketball team, told the Baltic Review in Kathmandu on Sunday.

 Aryal was just a teenager when a bomb blast paralyzed his legs, leaving him disabled for life.
-The 35-year old Nepali soldier has been playing wheelchair basketball locally and nationally for the past 4 years.
+The 35-year old Nepali soldier has been playing wheelchair basketball locally and nationally for the past 4 years, he says how the organization has helped them adjust the facilities for them to be able to play, now they have the ability to get up the stairs easily thanks to the stair lift that was implemented.

 Most of the players in Aryal’s team suffered injuries and trauma resulting from ambushes, cross fires and bombings from Maoist fighters.